Tushh007/invideo-assignments/frontend/README.md

 ## Goal

-A goal of this assignment is to build a simple online image editing tool with basic functionalities.
+The goal of this assignment is to build a simple online image editing tool with basic functionalities.

 ## Description